entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 # Character List: 1-688 from Zhu Y. *et al*.
 (2022), 689-692 from Cui *et al*.
 (2023); 701-714 from Brazeau *et al*.
 (2023).

 > Character 34 of Zhu Y. *et al*.
 (2022), [macromeric vs. micromeric scales], also Character 496 of King *et al*.
 (2017), Character 485 of Castiello (2018), and Character 501 of Brazeau *et al*.
 (2023), is deleted because of vague definition of the character.
-Character 54, Character 145, Character 160 and Character 450 of Zhu Y. *et al*.
-(2022) are deleted due to the overlooked repetition with their Characters 27, 100 and 448.
+Character 54, Character 145, Character 160, Character 406 and Character 450 of Zhu Y. *et al*.
+(2022) are deleted due to the overlooked repetition with their Characters 27, 100, 405 and 448.
 Character 263 of Zhu Y. *et al*.
 (2022) is separated into two characters, Character 261 and Character 693.

 ## Skeletal tissues